devond76180/Klipper_extended/docs/G-Codes.md

 - `TURN_OFF_HEATERS`: Turn off all heaters.
 - `TEMPERATURE_WAIT SENSOR=<config_name> [MINIMUM=<target>] [MAXIMUM=<target>]`:
   Wait until the given temperature sensor is at or above the supplied MINIMUM and/or at or below the supplied MAXIMUM.
+SENSOR needs to be fully qualified.  if heater generic named bed2 is used then TEMPERATURE_WAIT SENSOR="heater_generic bed2" MINIMUM=50. !!WARNING do not see this without setting the teperature.
 - `SET_VELOCITY_LIMIT [VELOCITY=<value>] [ACCEL=<value>]
   [ACCEL_TO_DECEL=<value>] [SQUARE_CORNER_VELOCITY=<value>]`: Modify
   the printer's velocity limits.